infinitered/ignite/docs/Components-Button.md

 ### `children`

 The `children` prop is required if no `tx` or `text` prop is passed.
-This is the content to be rendered in the button in the place of the default `Text` component.
+This is the content to be rendered in the button in place of the default `Text` component.

 ```tsx
 <Button>